 Potential applicants should, having identified a Fellowship scheme, check the eligibility criteria and closing dates carefully and contact the most relevant member of academic staff with a short CV and draft proposal.
-If you are not sure which member of staff could best support your application, please contact Dr Mary Leng (email@example.com), Chair of the Departmental Research Committee, who will be able to advise you.
+If you are not sure which member of staff could best support your application, please contact Prof Matthew Ratcliffe, Chair of the Departmental Research Committee, at email@example.com.

 We can provide support for the development of your Fellowship application.
 This support can include:

 Our current research groupings include: